mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 *[Tape change.]*

-... another one is, [aesthetic contemplation](glossary#aesthetic-contemplation).
+...
 This is kind of a religious way of understanding.
 But aesthetic contemplation is still in the realm of philosophy or psychology; the philosophical or metaphysical realm.

 Religiously, particularly in [Buddhism](glossary#buddhism)... practically, with our body, we participate, directly participate.
 But, you participate in your object with wisdom.
 At that time, the activity of participation in your object becomes very pure; [there is] a sense of purity, undefiled practice, because ... you merge yourself into your object with your wisdom.
 Not carelessly; you don’t participate at random.
 You participate in it very carefully, with wisdom.
 You merge yourself into your object.